 Education RBC Bridges

-RBC Bridges: Emerging Composers Workshop & Showcase
+RBC Bridges: Emerging Composers Program

 Toronto, Ontario, Canada

-Participants will receive an honorarium of $1,000 and free accommodation in Toronto for the duration of the workshop.
-Travel expenses to and from Toronto are the responsibility of the participants.
-Successful applicants will be expected to submit a completed 5’ work by March 1, 2024.
+Participants will receive an honorarium of $1,000 and free accommodation in Toronto for the duration of the workshop week.
+Successful applicants will be expected to submit a completed 5-minute work by January 2, 2025.

-ABOUT THE MENTORS
+ABOUT THE MENTOR:

 ELIGIBILITY REQUIREMENTS